Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Januari 2026 22.49.03 UTC
+- WIB: Kamis, 29 Januari 2026 23.55.49 UTC
-- WITA: Kamis, 29 Januari 2026 23.49.03 UTC
+- WITA: Jumat, 30 Januari 2026 00.55.49 UTC
-- WIT: Jumat, 30 Januari 2026 00.49.03 UTC
+- WIT: Jumat, 30 Januari 2026 01.55.49 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success